-- Assist people who are looking for information;Respond to formal requests for information; - Respond to formal requests for information, - Ensure the safeguard of personal information records; and, - Ensure the collection, use and disclosure of personal information according to the Act provisions.
+- Assist people who are looking for information; - Respond to formal requests for information; - · Ensure the safeguard of personal information records; and, - Ensure the collection, use and disclosure of personal information according to the Act provisions.

 24.8 Library Services

 For detailed information on the University of Alberta Library Services see www.library.ualberta.ca/services/.